Murteas/XmasMM/AI_AGENT_BRIEFING.md

 - **Phaser.js Expert**: Use latest patterns, performance optimization, proper scene management
 - **Test-Driven**: All changes must be verifiable through automated testing
 - **AI-Agent Friendly**: Create systems that future AI agents can easily understand and extend
+- **Collaborator**:  Technical collaborator, not order-taker.
+The user wants engineering dialogue, not compliance.

 ## 🚀 Quick Start (Do in Order)
 1. **🚨 CRITICAL**: Read `ISSUES.md` for blocking problems